southalan/mila/README.md

 # Validate that everything is okay with the "SampleInput.txt" (These are 3 randomly created rules)
 python3 DrawerGraphicator.py SampleInput.txt
 # The results will be 4 files.
 # 3, are .txt files that are valid .KQL script files.
-They will be later used on a project that I'm developing.
+They will be later used on a project that I'm developing, so stay tuned.
+If you are astute, you will notice that you can use them to have a small repository of your DetectionRules as displayName, Id, QueryText in a human readable format.
+Handy if you have >200 rules.
 # 1, is an .html files with graphics giving you some insights about your detections.
 ```